 This prospectus relates to the disposition from time to time of up to 9,000,001 shares of our common stock, held by the selling stockholders described in the section entitled "Selling Stockholders" on page [20] of this prospectus.
 The selling stockholders may offer and sell any of the shares of common stock from time to time at fixed prices, at market prices or at negotiated prices, and may engage a broker, dealer or underwriter to sell the shares.
 For additional information on the possible methods of sale that may be used by the selling stockholders, you should refer to the section entitled "Plan of Distribution" on page 22 of this prospectus.
 We will not receive any proceeds from the sale of the shares of common stock by the selling stockholders, although we may receive proceeds upon the exercise of certain warrants.
-We are contractually obligated to pay all expenses of registration incurred in connection with this offering, except any underwriting discounts and commissions and expenses incurred by the selling stockholders in disposing of the shares.
+We are contractually obligated to pay all expenses of registration incurred in connection with this offering, except any underwriting discounts and commissions and expenses incurred by the selling stockholders for brokerage, accounting, tax or legal services or any other expenses incurred by the selling stockholders in disposing of the shares.

 Our common stock is listed on the Nasdaq National Market under the symbol "CYCC."
-On June 9, 2006, the last reported sale price for our common stock was \$6.20 per share.
+On July 13, 2006, the last reported sale price for our common stock was \$6.50 per share.